-- 3) Review the EIO Equitable Hiring Guide to ensure accessibility and equity for all candidates during the interview, including assigning an Employment Equity Advisor to the search committee. - 4) After each interview, search committee members should independently make brief notes and quickly score the candidate to help them to recall their impressions at a later date when the entire committee will debrief and deliberate on all candidate interviews.
-Set aside a few minutes after each interview for this independent note-taking. - 5) Monitor the diversity profile of longlists and shortlists to be able to re-examine (take a second look at) applications that are competitive and at/near the (often arbitrarily determined) 'zone of excellence'.
+- 3) Review the Guide to Equitable Hiring Practices: Faculty to ensure accessibility and equity for all candidates during the interview, including assigning an Employment Equity Advisor to the search committee. - 4) After each interview, search committee members should independently make brief notes and quickly score the candidate to help them recall their impressions for when the entire committee will debrief and deliberate on all candidate interviews.
+Set aside a few minutes after each interview for this independent notetaking. - 5) Monitor the diversity profile of longlists and shortlists to be able to re-examine (take a second look at) applications that are competitive and at/near the (often arbitrarily determined) 'zone of excellence'.
 The concept of a 'zone of excellence' refers to the range of qualifications and qualities that would support a candidate to successfully fulfill the responsibilities of a role.

 This concept is used to encourage "expanded ways to measure excellence", inviting Committee members to consider the totality of a candidate's demonstrated accomplishments and future promise.
-This approach interrupts very narrow and conventional academic conceptualizations of excellence which have been shown to exclude federally designated equity groups.
+This approach interrupts very narrow and conventional academic conceptualizations of excellence which have been shown to exclude FDGs.
 Encourage selection committee members to ground this discussion in examples from the interview or from the application.